secdev/scapy/doc/scapy/usage.rst

 .. note::

     Please bare in mind that Scapy is not designed to be blazing fast, but rather easily hackable & extensible.
 The packet model makes it VERY easy to create new layers, compared to pretty much all other alternatives, but comes with a performance cost.
 Of course, we still do our best to make Scapy as fast as possible, but it's not the absolute main goal.
-Just a quick disclaimer

 Solution
 ^^^^^^^^